About the On-Farm Network

 On-Farm FAQ’s

-What is On-Farm research?
+What is on-farm research?

 On-Farm research is scientific research that is conducted on real, working farms.
 It involves farmers in the scientific method, in collaboration with research specialists.
 The scientific method is used to ensure that results are true and reliable.
 For example, all treatments are replicated at least 3 times across the field.
 Side by side comparisons may be misleading due to differences in environment (landscape, soil type, moisture, fertility etc.).
 It’s important to make sure that an observed difference is consistent.

-What is the goal of On-Farm research?
+What is the goal of on-farm research?

 The goal of on-farm research is to test new practices or products over a wide range of farming environments, to guide management decisions.
 For example, should I change my seeding rate?
 Is a fungicide application economical?
 Before adopting a new practice, it’s a good idea to test whether it is good or bad.
 To determine whether a practice is good or bad, you may look at economic and/or environmental parameters.
 Another goal is also to ensure that protocols are simple and practical to implement, because we know that farming runs on tight deadlines during the growing season.

-What are the benefits of On-Farm research?
+What are the benefits of on-farm research?

 First and foremost, on-farm research benefits farmers because they can see how products or practices behave on their own farm, on their own land and with their own equipment.
 The question of whether or not research results apply to their soil type or environment is answered immediately.
 On-Farm research also benefits the entire industry.
 By involving farmers in the scientific method, we can draw results and conclusions from a wider range of environments.
 The amount of data produced adds up quickly and can be used to make inferences and predictions that are relevant and robust over a wide, geographical region.